HeySeorakHeySeorak

 If your itinerary depends on the cable car, do these three things the night before:

-• Check the official Sorak Cable Car homepage for the posted daily notice.
+• Check the Sorak Cable Car official homepage for the posted daily notice.

 • Check cloud, wind, and rain forecasts for the Sogongwon area, not just Sokcho Beach.